What is Referential Integrity? Definition and Examples

 id bigserial PRIMARY KEY,

-customer_id bigint NOT NULL REFERENCES customers(id),
+user_id bigint NOT NULL REFERENCES users(id),

 placed_at timestamptz NOT NULL DEFAULT now()